 Cancellation of Registration - A student's registration for a semester may be cancelled for failure to meet financial obligations to the University.
-Normally, cancellation would only occur during the first two weeks of a semester, and record of enrollment would not appear on the student's permanent academic record.
+Normally, cancellation would only occur during the first two weeks of a semester.

 Withdrawal from the University

 A student who desires to officially withdraw from all courses in a given semester must do so before the beginning of final examinations.
 Once final examinations have begun, a student may not withdraw from that semester unless documented emergency or medical reasons merit an exception being approved by the Vice President of Academic Affairs.